Rajpratik71/opscode-summit-2013-wiki/Tuesday-azure-1000.md

 Chef 12 support in a post-container world (Docker LWRPs) - John Kaiser working on low-level machine abstraction

 LXC components now namespaces, need to support that - route, ifconfig, etc.

+Opscode does not want to tackle tools that manage network or storage

+Database agnostic - tied to Postgres?
+Tried this with hosted in Percona build of MySQL - didn't work with a database abstraction.
+Don't want to waste time doing workarounds with MySQL - also not going back to CouchDB ;-)